 Security Baseline: Encryption.
 At this point, no policy enforcement is required in this area.
 This will be revisited during later iterations.

 Application of governance-defined patterns

-The cloud governance team is responsible for the following decisions and implementations.
-Many require inputs from other teams, but the cloud governance team is likely to own both the decision and the implementation.
+The cloud governance team will be responsible for the following decisions and implementations.
+Many will require inputs from other teams, but the cloud governance team is likely to own both the decision and implementation.
 The following sections outline the decisions made for this use case and details of each decision.

 The decision on what subscription design to use determines how Azure subscriptions get structured and how Azure management groups will be used to efficiently manage access, policies, and compliance of these subscription.
-In this narrative, the governance team has established subscriptions for production and nonproduction workloads production-and-nonproduction subscription design pattern.
+In this narrative, the governance team has chosen a mixed subscription strategy.

-- A common naming convention should be agreed on as part of the subscription design, based on the previous two points.
+A common naming convention should be adopted as part of the subscription design, based on the above.

 Resource consistency decisions determine the tools, processes, and effort required to ensure Azure resources are deployed, configured, and managed consistently within a subscription.
 In this narrative, deployment consistency has been chosen as the primary resource consistency pattern.

 - Resource groups are created for applications using the lifecycle approach.
 Everything that is created, maintained, and retired together should reside a single resource group.
 For more information, see the resource consistency decision guide.

 - Azure Policy should be applied to all subscriptions from the associated management group.